ashvisualtheme/file-integrity-scanner/README.md

 The plugin is designed for automated security, but administrators retain full control over immediate actions and cache management.

 ### **Automatic Daily Schedule**

 The integrity scan runs automatically **once per day** using the OJS scheduled tasks feature (Acron plugin).

-* You will **only receive an email notification** if the scan detects any file changes.
+- You will **only receive an email notification** if the scan detects any file changes.
 If your file system is clean, **no email** is sent.

 ### **Manual Actions (Instant Control)**

 1. Navigate to **Website Settings > Plugins**.
 2. Find the **File Integrity Plugin** and click the actions arrow.
 3. You have two powerful actions:
-    * **⚡ Run Manual Scan:** Instantly execute a full, on-demand scan.
+    - **⚡ Run Manual Scan:** Instantly execute a full, on-demand scan.
 This is ideal after major updates or when suspicious activity is suspected.
-    * **🗑️ Clear Integrity Cache:** Deletes all cached baseline JSON files.
+    - **🗑️ Clear Integrity Cache:** Deletes all cached baseline JSON files.
 While the plugin **automatically removes outdated cache files** after software upgrades, this manual action is useful if you suspect the cache is corrupt or want to force a fresh download for all items on the next scan.

+### **Configuring Settings (Manual Excludes)**

+You can configure the plugin to ignore specific files or directories that you have intentionally modified.

+1. Navigate to **Website Settings > Plugins**.
+2. Find the **File Integrity Plugin** and click the actions arrow, then select **Settings**.
+3. In the **Manual Excludes** text area, enter the paths of files or directories you wish to exclude, one path per line.
+Paths should be relative to your OJS root directory (e.g., `config.inc.php` or `plugins/generic/myCustomPlugin`).
+4. Click **Save**.
+These paths will now be ignored in all future scans.

 ---

 ## 🧑‍💻 Development, Support, and The Hash Ecosystem

 ### Developed and Maintained by **AshVisualTheme**

 We are committed to maintaining the security and effectiveness of this critical tool.

 📧 **Dedicated Support:** For technical support or inquiries regarding custom OJS development, please contact us at `support@ashvisual.com`.